robertmaxwilliams/max-website/blog/2019-1-17-Curiosity-Maximizer.md

 The opposite of this quality is "antisphexishness", which is an important quality to intelligent agents.
 The curiosity agent seems to have very high antisphexishness, but reveals its robotic nature when exposed to the simulated TV.
-Improved versions of the AI would show even lower levels of sphexishness, until human level antisphexishness become possible.
+Improved versions of the AI would show even lower levels of sphexishness until human level antisphexishness become possible.
 It's even possible we could obtain super-human antisphexishness.